Part 1 J.D. Program

 Because final exam schedules are available during registration, students are expected to take their exams as scheduled.
 Compliance with exam rescheduling procedures is not required if the instructor has announced an alternative exam time available to all students regardless of their circumstances.
 Exceptional circumstances, however, are to be handled as follows:

-a) The student must inform both instructors of the conflict and ask one professor for relief.
-If one instructor refuses permission, the student may ask the other.
-If neither instructor authorizes rescheduling, the student should consult the Associate Dean for Academic Affairs immediately.
+The student must inform affected exam instructors of the conflict and ask instructors for relief.
+If no instructor authorizes rescheduling, the student should consult the Associate Dean for Academic Affairs immediately.

-If an instructor has granted permission to reschedule, the student must obtain an exam change form in the Registrar's office or online, and complete and submit the form to the Associate Dean for Academic Affairs, who will authorize and arrange the rescheduling.
+If an instructor has granted permission to reschedule, the student must obtain an exam change form in the Registrar’s office or online, and complete and submit the form by the announced deadline that semester to the Associate Dean for Academic Affairs, who will consider the request and arrange rescheduling if approved.
+Exams will be rescheduled for the first available makeup day after the regularly scheduled exam time.
+In exceptional circumstances the Associate Dean for Academic Affairs may schedule makeups at alternative times.

-2. Rescheduling for Emergencies When emergencies arise during the exam period, such as personal illness, severe family illness, death in the family, etc., a student should contact the Associate Dean for Academic Affairs immediately in order to make arrangements for rescheduling, if appropriate.
+Rescheduling for Emergencies.
+When emergencies arise during the exam period, such as personal illness, severe family illness, death in the family, etc., a student should contact the Associate Dean for Academic Affairs immediately to make arrangements for rescheduling, if appropriate.
 Because of the anonymous grading system, the student should not contact the instructor.

-All exams, whether take-home or timed in a classroom, will be graded anonymously.
-Students may access their “Blind Grading ID” number online through Athena at http://athena.uga.edu.
-Students are assigned a new anonymous exam number at the beginning of each semester and that Grading ID should be used for every course during that term to identify the student.
-Blind Grading ID’s will be different for each student and will be confidential.
-No professor will have any knowledge of a particular student’s Grading ID number.
+All J.D. exams, whether take-home or timed in a classroom, will be graded anonymously.
+Students may access their “Blind Grading ID” number in their MyGeorgiaLaw student portal.
+Students are assigned a new Blind Grading ID at the beginning of each semester and that Blind Grading ID should be used for every course during that term to identify the student.
+Blind Grading IDs will be different for each student and will be confidential.
+No professor will have any knowledge of a particular student’s Blind Grading ID number.

 To ensure a measure of uniformity in grading policies, the faculty has instituted the following regulations:

-Except as set forth below, the average grade in all upper-level courses must fall within the range of 2.9-3.2.
+Except as set forth below, the average grade in all courses must fall within the range of 2.90 – 3.20.
 The grades of non-J.D. students will be disregarded for purposes of this policy.
-Variations are permissible only in extraordinary circumstances, which must be outlined in a letter from the instructor to the Dean.
-All courses and seminars with 20 or fewer students are not subject to this policy.
+All courses and seminars with 20 or fewer J.D. students are not subject to his policy.

 Suggested guidelines, which are not mandatory, are: